 The history of my relationship with my body is tumultuous.
-Most of my life my body confidence was a pendulum swinging from two extremes.
+For most of my life, my body confidence was a pendulum swinging from two extremes.
 In high school, I contemplated skipping my senior prom in a department store dressing room.
 Each dress I tried on encouraged this idea.
 Under the fluorescent lights, I hoped a dress might transform my body into something a boy would desire.
 Instead, I faced my worst fear: no dress could disguise the nightmare of my body.

 Several months later, I dislocated my knee.
 I’ll spare you the graphic details, but the injury inhibited the full range of motion in my left leg for six months.
 Before my accident, I worked out consistently; however, per instructions from my orthopedic doctor, I avoided most physical activity as my knee healed.
 I claimed my fitness regimen as a vital piece of self-care.
 While this was not untrue, exercise also helped me control my body.
 I ran, I took barre classes, I loved hot yoga; each of these were cleverly disguised pursuits to define my waist, slim my thighs—shrink myself.